 Mary Hile-Nepfel is entering her first season at the helm for the Varsity Girls’ Basketball team in 2013–14.
 Although Mary’s last full-time coaching position was seven years ago as the Head Women’s Basketball Coach at the University of San Francisco, she did not have to travel far for her next coaching opportunity.
 Mary brings 23 years of collegiate coaching experience to the Red Devils program.
 More recently, Mary coached the AAU Olympic Club Elite girls’ basketball team and found her passion for the game again!
 A 1981 graduate of USF Mary was the first woman to have her number retired and to be inducted into the Athletic Hall of Fame.
 She is the school’s leading scorer (male or female) and leading rebounder in the women’s basketball program.
 Mary was a two-time Academic All America selection.
 As a coach the highlight was taking USF to the NCAA Sweet Sixteen in 1996.
 Mary started her own consulting business in 2007, Student-Athlete Consulting, to help families with the process of finding the right college for their son or daughter academically and athletically.

-Brian Harrigan enters his first season as the Varsity Girls' Basketball assistant coach.
+Brian Harrigan is the Varsity Girls' Basketball assistant coach.
 Brian is a San Francisco native, graduating from Sacred Heart High School and San Francisco State University.
 He has been coaching basketball for over 30 years.
 Brian enters UHS with an overall coaching record of 703-241.
 He has won four CIF state championships and seven NorCal Championships.
 Brian is an accomplished coach as he was the 1993-94 CCS Honor Coach of the Year, 2008 Inaugural Naismith National High School Coach of the Year, 2008 USA Today Coach of the Year, and 2009 NHSCA Coach of the Year.
 Brian is a Pre-School teacher for San Francisco Unified School District.